ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### How it works
-In this section, a new application with its own `app_id` is added into `applications.json` and thus registered with Verse.
-Under this new app, you will add an extension with its own `ext_id`.
+In this section, a new application with its own `id` is added into `applications.json` and thus registered with Verse.
+Under this new app, you will add an extension with its own `id`.
 It is also possible to add multiple extensions within the same application.
 We will give you an example in the next section.

 You might have noticed that some of the properties in the newly added application are quite different from the previous bizCard application.